vxj9800/bareMetalRP2040/02_xipAndFlash/README.md

 Note that the number of clock cycles required for the worst case is 28, which is almost 71% faster than the standard SPI, and for the best case (where the instruction is not required) is 79% faster.

-> [!WARNING]
-> I have not been able to make the `bootStage2QuadIO.c` to work yet.
-The code presented in that file and in the upcoming paragraphs is my best attempt at getting the XIP to work with Fast Read Quad IO (`0xEB`) Instruction.
-If you are able to figure out the mistake in my code then please let me know by opening an Issue.

 To make use of this instruction, the Flash first has to be in the Quad-SPI mode, which is already discussed in the previous section.
 The next step is to setup SSI to perform one data read using Fast Read Quad IO (`0xEB`) Instruction.
 Consider the following piece of code that achieves this,
 ```C
     //  - Configure SSI for Fast Read Quad IO Instruction (EBh)